12ian34/arch-linux-installation/README.md

 # notes
-- installs arch with:
+- this process installs arch with:
-  - `LVM` on `LUKS` encryption
+  - `UEFI` boot mode
-  - UEFI
+  - `LVM` on `LUKS` encryption via `dm-crypt`
   - `systemd-boot`
   - intel graphics and `ucode` updates
-  - a selection of my personal key packages
+  - a selection of packages
-- guide developed over 2 years as an Arch user
+- guide developed over 2 years as an Arch user, beware
 - if I'm doing anything dodgy, questionable or inefficient, please let me know
 - always follow the [real installation guide](https://wiki.archlinux.org/index.php/Installation_guide) as a priority since it's constantly updated
-- this is confirmed to be working great on:
+- something very similar to this process has been tested and considerably used on:
   - a Thinkpad X1 Carbon 6th Gen with an NVMe SSD
   - a Dell XPS 9360 with an NVMe SSD